Introducing Monster Hunter World 101 – a summary of the things/ items you need to become a better hunter!

 Nutrient is key

 In the beginning, Monster Hunter World already reminds us that meal is an essential part of a hunt.
-This mechanic gives you additional boosts to your stat and give us some easier time.
+This mechanic gives you additional boosts to your stat and gives us some easier time.

 You can either pick a meal at Asteria’s canteen or choose a plump at any camp and pick a meal of your choice.
 The selection will expand along with the materials you can collect during your journey.